-- Get to know the people living on the streets in your area and treat them like any neighbor. - Encourage/help them call public services like 211 and the CFTH Housing Hotline: 360-695-9677 (year round). - Contact the Coordinated Outreach Team: 360-450-0802 or outreach@councilforthehomeless.org.
-They can come help people connect to services. - Share the Council for the Homeless Resource Guide councilforthehomeless.org/clark-county-resource-guide
+- Get to know the people living on the streets in your area and treat them like any neighbor. - Encourage/help them call public services like 211 and the CFTH Housing Hotline: 360-695-9677 (year round). - Contact the Council for the Homeless Coordinated Outreach staff.
+Outreach staff build trust and help people to be safe and connect to services. councilforthehomeless.org/contact-outreach-staff. - Share the Council for the Homeless Resource Guide councilforthehomeless.org/clark-county-resource-guide